dhananjay2hub/linux-hands-on/LEARNING_LOG.md

 - more

 What confused me:
-- When and how to use the -a option with tee to append data
+- When and why to use the -a option with tee

 What I learned:
-- How tee displays and saves output simultaneously
+- How tee displays output and writes it to a file at the same time
 - How pipes connect the output of one command to another
-- How to execute multiple commands on a single line
+- How to execute multiple commands in a single line

 Status:
-- Need to improve speed and consistency
+- Need to improve speed and command confidence

 ---